-Never-married women are much more sexually active today than in yesterday.
+Never-married women are much more sexually active today than in yesteryear.
 The percentage of 20-year-old women experiencing premarital sex rose precipitously over the course of the 20th century.
-Only 8 percent of women born around 1900 would have had premarital sex before age 20, compared with 76 percent born between 1978 and 88-see Figure 3.
-Furthermore, the circa 1900 cohort of women would have had around sexual 2.8 partner before marriage, including her husband, while the 1978-88 cohort had 7.0 partners.
+Only 8 percent of women born around 1900 had premarital sex before age 20, compared with 76 percent born between 1978 and 88-see Fig. 29.3.
+Furthermore, the circa 1900 cohort of women had around 2.8 sexual partners before marriage, including their husbands, while the 1959-68 cohort had 7.0 partners.